-Nova Scotia Blueberry Grunt is a classic dessert on the East Coast of Canada.
-Traditionally made on the stovetop, this blueberry grunt recipe is baked in the oven.
-It’s a quick, simple, delicious way to get the most out of fresh or frozen wild blueberries.
+Nova Scotia Blueberry Grunt is a classic East Coast fruit dessert!
+Traditionally made on the stovetop, this blueberry grunt recipe is baked in the oven; Walk away and forget about it until the timer goes off!
+It’s a quick, simple, and tasty way to get the most out of fresh or frozen blueberries.

 What Is Blueberry Grunt?